dcerdac/keepnai/README.md

 ## License

-This project uses the following license: `<license_name>`.
+This project uses the following license: `<KeepNAI>`.
 You can now copy this entire block of text and paste it into your README.md file.
-Remember to replace the placeholders (like yourusername, your-repo-name, <your_email@example.com>, and <license_name>) with your actual information.
+Remember to replace the placeholders (like yourusername, your-repo-name, <your_email@example.com>, and <KeepNAI>) with your actual information.
 After pasting this into your README.md file in VS Code, you can save the file and then commit and push it to your GitHub repository as previously instructed.
 Is there anything else you'd like to modify in the README or any other part of your project?